microsoft/ApplicationInsights-JS/AISKU/README.md

 ```
 npm i --save @microsoft/applicationinsights-web-basic
 ```
 This version comes with the bare minimum amount of features and functionalities and relies on you to build it up as you see fit.
-For example, it performs no auto-collection of exceptions or outgoing server requests.
-The APIs to send certain telemetry types, like `trackTrace`, `trackEvent`, etc, are not included in this version, but you can write your own wrapper.
+For example, it performs no auto-collection (uncaught exceptions, ajax, etc).
+The APIs to send certain telemetry types, like `trackTrace`, `trackEvent`, etc, are not included in this version, so you will need to provide your own wrapper.

 ## Contributing